 Submit for Engineer’s approval at least two weeks prior to the proposed starting date, the schedule for such training.

+804.18.A.
 Classroom Training.
 Train personnel to install, splice, and test fiber optic cable.
 Provide training of at least 32 hours.
 Provide 32 hours of fiber optic training in a four day course taught by personnel from the manufacturer of the fiber optic cable.
 Include at least the following topics in the course: safety, theory, fiber types, cable placement techniques, fiber optic sheath removal, hardware types, fault location with an Optical Time Domain Reflectometer (OTDR), Dense Wave Division Multiplexing (DWDM), splicing and termination methods and applications, theory and principles of splicing, fusion splicing, mechanical splicing, cable preparation procedures for installing optical connectors, installing connectors, mocking up a typical traffic control system, cable system testing and documentation, attenuation test procedures, and overall cable system maintenance.
 Include lectures, demonstrations, and hands-on experience with the equipment.
 Provide students hand-outs to use as guides for field applications.

+804.18.B.
 Field Training.
 Provide field training.
 Provide training consisting of at least the following: eight hours of fiber optic communications plant trouble shooting including fault location using an optical power meter/light source and using an Optical Time Domain Reflectometer (OTDR) cable tester, four hours of field splicing (that includes re-enterable rotary mechanical splicing (for emergency temporary repair) and fusion splicing techniques), and four hours of training on the installation, maintenance, and replacement of fiber interconnect centers.

+804.18.C.
 Course Outline and Workbooks.
 For both types of training, submit four copies of all proposed training material for approval, and include course curriculums, draft manuals, and resumes of instructors.
 Furnish submittals to the Engineer at least four weeks prior to the scheduled starting date.
 For the classroom training, provide for each participant a course workbook in loose-leaf format in a three ring binder.

 804.19 Method of Measurement.
 The Department will measure Fiber Optic Cable by the number of feet, including slack, and will include the costs for equipment, fusion splices, labor and miscellaneous materials.